Gustarh/DWBCCB-SQL-PROJECT-TEAM-E-/README.md

 ## Challenges

-(discuss the challenges you faced in the project)
+(we were unable to split the name column in the listings table.
+The name column contains extra irrelevant variables. )

 ## Future Goals

-(What would you do if you had more time?)
+(would have explored more of the dataset)